danielpreotiuc/trendminer-clustering/python/README.md

 # Trendminer python clustering repo

-This is a pure python port of [Trendminer matlab clustering] (https://github.com/danielpreotiuc/trendminer-clustering)
+This is a pure python port of [Trendminer matlab clustering] (https://github.com/danielpreotiuc/trendminer-clustering).

 ## Description

 Spectral clustering work done for D3.2.1 of the [Trendminer project] (http://www.trendminer-project.eu/).
 This builds hard clusters of words that co-occur in the same tweets.
-More information about the algorithm is available in the [deliverable] (http://www.trendminer-project.eu/).
+More information about the algorithm is available in the [D3.2.1 deliverable] (http://www.trendminer-project.eu/images/d3.2.1.pdf).

 ## Installation

-First install all the requirements using pip
+First install all the requirements using pip:

-	pip install -r requirments.txt
+	pip install -r requirements.txt

-The project requires pylab (numpy, scipy etc.), cherrypy and sckit-learn
+The project requires pylab (numpy, scipy etc.), cherrypy and scikit-learn

 The code is available as a collection of Python scripts.
-You need to have both installed.
-The script that performs the entire sequence of operations is written in shell and tested under Ubuntu.
+The entire sequence of operations is written in shell and tested under Ubuntu.

 ## Quick start

-	./run file voc.threshold npmi.threshold k no.clusters
+	./run.sh file voc.threshold npmi.threshold k no.clusters

 file - input file of tweets.
 One tweet in Json format per line.
 This must be preprocessed using the [Trendminer Preprocessing pipeline] (https://github.com/sinjax/trendminer-java), needing tokenisation.